Who can benefit from estate planning?

 Everyone needs an estate plan.
 The type of plan you need will depend on your particular situation.

-A Trust, regardless of whether it is revocable or irrevocable, does not go through probate.
+A trust, regardless of whether it is revocable or irrevocable, does not go through probate.
 The only way a trust will not work is if it is not funded.
 Funding your trust is the process of putting assets in your trust by titling them in the name of your trust.
-For example, Jennifer Miller Trustee of the Miller Trust dated 1/02/2017.

 What is a Pour-Over Will?